hazelcast/hazelcast/hazelcast-documentation/src/RestClient.md

 foo
 ```

-When the timeout is reached, the return will be `No Content` success, i.e. there is no item on the queue to be returned.
+When the timeout is reached, the response will be `No Content` success, i.e. there is no item on the queue to be returned.

 ```plain